AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

     - Craft 5 dew collectors into one that acts like 5!

-    - Dew Collectors now 2x2 instead of 3x3
+    - Dew Collectors now 2x2 instead of 3x3.

-    - Safe for existing saves
+    - Safe for existing saves.

-    - Destroy existing 3x3 dew collectors to get 2x2
+    - Destroy existing 3x3 dew collectors to get 2x2.

 - **DrinkableAcid**: LOTS of fun times to be had... and maybe death.

-- **DyesPlus**: 27 more dye colors
+- **DyesPlus**: 27 more dye colors.

 - **FarmingPlus**:

-    - Plant a birdnest for feather and eggs
+    - Plant a birdnest for feather and eggs.

-    - Plant a bee flower for honey
+    - Plant a bee flower for honey.

-    - Maxed Living Off the Land, always get a seed back
+    - Maxed Living Off the Land, always get a seed back.

-    - x5 seeds to plant 5 in one spot
+    - x5 seeds to plant 5 in one spot.

-- **FuelBurnPlus**: Craft a fuel item in 10min, 60min, 600min variants
+- **FuelBurnPlus**: Craft a fuel item in 10min, 60min, 600min variants.

-- **JunkTurretPlus**: Each level in robotics adds 50 to junk turret magazine size
+- **JunkTurretPlus**: Each level in robotics adds 50 to junk turret magazine size.

-- **MasterTool**: All the tools in one, end game item, hard to get schematic
+- **MasterTool**: All the tools in one, end game item, hard to get schematic.

 - **MaxLevel500**: Max level of 500.
-Why not? lol
+Why not? lol.

 - **Mod988**: 988 is the shortent Suicide Hotline number.